Dliv3/Venom/README-en.md

 You can directly download the executable files from https://github.com/Dliv3/Venom/releases

-If you want to compile the project from source, you need to install **go >= 1.11**, then execute the following command
+If you want to compile the project from source, you need to install **go >= 1.11**, then execute the following commands.

 ```
 go get -u github.com/Dliv3/Venom/...